 Key Points from the New Definition

-NGSS lessons must accomplish each of the following:
+NGSS lessons must accomplish all of the following:

 - Intentionally capture students’ interest